moggers87/salmon/README.md

 Status
 ------

-As this project has only just been forked, there may be bugs that have been fixed upstream, but can't be backported due to licencing issues.
-The source is well documented, has nearly full test coverage, and runs on Python 2.6 and 2.7.
+Right now things are in flux as I'm moderning the codebase and start porting to Python 3.
+The source is well documented (though I suspect some of the comments are wrong, has nearly full test coverage, and runs on Python 2.6 and 2.7.

 License